The peculiar statistical mechanics of Optimal Learning Machines: Introduction

-We focus on a generic model, introduced in \cite{MMR}, of a system that optimises a complex random function over a large number of variables, that is composed of a sub-system and its environment.
-For each microscopic state, the components of the objective function of the sub-system and of its interaction with the environment, are drawn independently from a stretched exponential distribution with exponent $\gamma>0$.
+We focus on a generic model, introduced in \cite{MMR}, of a system that optimises a complex function over a large number of variables.
+The system is composed of a sub-system and its environment.
+The components of the objective function of the sub-system and of its interaction with the environment, obey a stretched exponential distribution with exponent $\gamma>0$.
 The case $\gamma=2$ coincides with the REM whereas the case $\gamma=1$ describes efficient representations.
 A well defined thermodynamic limit can be defined for all values of $\gamma$ when the size of the system diverges, with a fixed ratio $\mu$ between the sizes of the environment and of the sub-system.
 For all values of $\gamma$ the model is described by a Gibbs distribution over the states of the sub-system, that corresponds to a generalised REM with stretched exponential distributions.
 As shown in Ref. \cite{JPBMMREM}, this model exhibits a freezing phase transition, as the strength $\Delta$ of the interactions in the sub-system varies (see Fig. \ref{Fig1}).
 Yet the nature of the phase transition differs substantially depending on whether $\gamma<1$ or $\gamma>1$ \cite{JPBMMREM}.
 The regime $\gamma>1$ is characterised by a continuous transition and a disordered region that shrinks as the relative size of the environment increases.
 For $\gamma>1$, instead, the phase transition is sharp (first order), with a disordered region that gets larger for bigger environments.
 Systems with an exponential distribution (i.e. $\gamma=1$) therefore, have a very peculiar behaviour, because they are located exactly at the transition between these two regions.
-The freezing phase transition for $\gamma=1$ occurs at a critical point that is independent of the size of the environment and it exhibits Zipf's law exactly at the phase transition.
+The freezing phase transition for $\gamma=1$ occurs at a critical point that is independent of the size of the environment.
+This is suggestive for OLM whose internal state should not depend on the degree of details in the description of the environment.
+Furthermore, OLM exhibit Zipf's law exactly at the phase transition.
 This is the only point, in the whole phase diagram, where the (analogous of the) specific heat diverges, as a consequence of the appearance of a broad free energy minimum (i.e. a wide distribution of energies).
 Hence, Zipf's law is a unique feature of systems at $\gamma=\Delta=1$ within the phase diagram of Fig. \ref{Fig1}.